grnet/e-science/README.md

 ## Architecture
-On a high-level, Orka is being developed in a REST-API architectural fashion.
-Each client (CLI or Web) communicates with the orka server backend through REST calls (depicted in this [schema](docs/orka_arch_diagram.png)).
+On a high-level, ~orka is implemented in a REST-API architectural fashion.
+Each client (CLI or Web) communicates with the ~orka server backend through REST calls (depicted in this [schema](docs/orka_arch_diagram.png)).

 ## Installation procedure
-Detailed information about installing and running your own local orka server on Debian OS is located in orka/README.md.
+Detailed information about installing and running your own local personal ~orka server on Debian OS is located in orka/README.md.

 ### Use it at your terminal
-Running orka commands from your terminal is documented in orka/CLI_README.md.
+Running ~orka commands from your terminal is documented in orka/CLI_README.md.

 ### GUI access
-After creating a local orka server, login to create Hadoop-YARN clusters and VRE servers with your ~okeanos token.
+After creating a local personal ~orka server, login to create Hadoop-YARN clusters and VRE servers with your ~okeanos token.
 Note: You need at least 2 VMs in an ~okeanos project to build the minimum YARN cluster.

 ### ~Orka portal
 Useful information about orka features, news, media content, and installation steps can be found at the [orka portal](https://okeanos.grnet.gr/platforms/orka/)